qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 .. image:: img/r_intro/r_intro_3.png

-Save the script in the default path suggested by Processing.
-The name you choose will be the same as the name of the script you'll find in the Processing toolbox.
+Save the script in the default path suggested by Processing (processing/rscripts).
+If you have not defined a ``name`` in the script heading, the name you choose will become the name of the script in the Processing toolbox.

-.. note:: You can save the script in other paths, but Processing isn't able to upload them automatically and you have to upload all the scripts manually
+.. note:: You can save the script wherever you like, but Processing will then not be able to upload them automatically, so you have to upload it manually.

 Now just run it using the button on the top of the editor window:

 .. image:: img/r_intro/r_intro_4.png

-Otherwise, once the editor window has been closed, use the text box of Processing to find your script:
+Once the editor window has been closed, use the text box of Processing to find your
+script:

 .. image:: img/r_intro/r_intro_5.png

-You are now able to fill the parameters required in the Processing algorithm window:
+You can now fill the parameters required in the Processing algorithm window:

-* as **Layer** choose the *sample points* one
+* as **Layer** choose *sample points*
-* fill the **X** field with the **value** parameter
+* as **X** field choose *value*

 Click on **Run**.